yairsultan/Startup-Success-Prediction/docs/startup_success_prediction.md

     Number of companies with IS_ACADEMIC = True :   0

-<div style="font-size: 18px">'FUNDING_STAGE', 'EMPLOYEES' and 'PRODUCT_STAGE' are categorical features and we want to convert their values to numeric categories</br> Let's look at our unique values : </div>
+<div style="font-size: 18px">'FUNDING_STAGE', 'EMPLOYEES' and 'PRODUCT_STAGE' are categorical features and we want to convert their values to numeric categories<br> Let's look at our unique values : </div>

 ```python